-The aim of the assessment process is to use evidence-based tools to gather information about the behaviours of concern and the context in which they occur including the person's abilities, needs (including their physical and mental health) and the characteristics of the social and physical environment which influence these behaviours of concern.
+The aim of the assessment process is to use evidence-based tools to gather information about the unmet needs, differences of everyone, and behaviours of concern and the context in which they occur including the person's abilities, needs (including their physical and mental health) and the characteristics of the social and physical environment which influence these concerns.

-The depth of the assessment process will depend on individual needs and will be established within the school transdisciplinary teams (TDT/MAST).
-Information gathered as part of the assessment should be brought together to create a shared understanding and formulation of the hypothesised factors influencing the behaviours of concern.
+The depth of the assessment process will depend on individual needs and will be established within the school transdisciplinary teams.

+Information gathered as part of the assessment should be brought together to create a shared understanding and formulation of the hypothesised factors influencing the experienced challenges.
 This should then be used to guide the development of person-centred strategies.

-All assessments will be conducted in line with the expectations outlined in the NAS Positive Behaviour Support Policy.
-All comprehensive Individual Support plans, which will include behaviour and any restrictive practices or are more complex in nature, may require clinical oversight above the author of the plan.
+All comprehensive Individual positive support plans, which will include behaviour are more complex in nature, and may require clinical oversight.
 This can be gained via a transdisciplinary team referral or through individual clinical supervision.
 The purpose of clinical oversight is to ensure the plan is fit for purpose and ethically sound.